xuoxod/accountfinder/README.md

-## Pythonic Desktop Tools
+## Account Finder

 ### _I had recently started some Python tutorials for learning and so this project is for reference_

 #### This repo is a working reference project.
-This program searches CSV files and will eventually include JSON and text files.
+This program searches Chrome browser's exported password CSV file for login credentials.

 ---